reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

 Now we :
  * have to maintain two sets of scripts,
  * are not able to test scripts from the folder `postgresql` at runtime.

+If we want to write a new script with some features, that are not supported by `H2`, we have to write another script for `H2` and find a way to achieve the same results with both scripts.

+If we test the migration with `H2` database, and our test is green, we don't know anything about the script `V1_2__change_columnt_type.sql` from folder `postgresql`.

+Again, even when we don't have different sets of scripts for the migration, the green test don't mean, that they can run on the `PostgresSQL` database.

+## Solution